kyuupichan/electrumx/docs/ENVIRONMENT.rst

 the defaults around resource usage are conservative; I encourage you to review them.

+With daemontools to set an environment variable to empty use `echo '' > VARIABLE` e.g. `echo '' > PEER_DISCOVERY` as with some text editors saving an empty file might not do the job.

 Note: by default the server will only serve to connections from the same machine.
 To be accessible to other users across the internet you must set **HOST** appropriately; see below.